Ashenafi Kebede: Early life

 Born in 1938 in Addis Ababa, Ethiopia.
 Ashenafi was educated in musicology in the United States at the Eastman School of Music (1962), and at Wesleyan University where he obtained his M.A. in 1969 and Ph.D. in 1971.

 Ashenafi's mother, Fantaye Nekere, was an artistic individual and an early source of inspiration for young Ashenafi.
 She taught Ashenafi about Ethiopian artistic forms such as poetry and verse, which he later drew upon for his work.

 His paternal grandfather was Liqe Mekuwas Adinew Goshu, a renowned hero of the Battle of Adwa and a close confidant of Empress Taitu.
 His great-grandfather, Dejazmach Goshu, served as a mentor and teacher to Emperor Tewodros II.

 Career

 After obtaining his B.A. in music.
-Ashenafi returned to Addis Ababa, where served as the first director of the Yared School of Music from 1963 to 1968.
+Ashenafi returned to Addis Ababa, where he served as the first director of the Yared School of Music from 1963 to 1968.

 During his visit in Budapest in 1967, its daily newspaper introduced him as the only African composer known to the European world.
 Hungarian critics nicknamed him the “Black Kodály” after their composer and educator, Zoltán Kodály (1882–1967).
 Emperor Haile Selassie designated Ashenafi as “National Composer” and awarded him the Haile Selassie I Foundation Grant for Outstanding Achievement in Cultural Affairs that same year.